-Pennsylvania RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Pennsylvania (Online & Campus) – 2021 Rankings

 An RN to BSN program in Pennsylvania is ideal if you are currently licensed to work as an RN, you are educated at the ADN or diploma level, and you are interested in taking your career to the next level.
 The bachelor’s degree program gives you credit for what you have already learned, provides more specialized instruction, and allows you to work in numerous fields.
 We have ranked 35 schools in PA offering RN to BSN degrees according to factors like graduation rates, prices, student-to-faculty ratio, and NCLEX pass rates to bring you the top 10.